fractalide/fractalide-website-styx/content/cardano-stake-pool.md

         <div class="row">
             <div class="col-lg-offset-3 col-lg-6 col-sm-offset-2 col-sm-8 col-xs-12">
                 <div class="text-center">
-                    <h2 class="sub_heading_blue">A Cardano Stake Pool forms an important role in securing the ADA cryptocurrency</h2>
+                    <h2 class="sub_heading_blue">A Cardano Stake Pool has an important role in securing the ADA cryptocurrency</h2>
                     <p>
-                        Ouroboros, Cardano’s Proof of Stake algorithm, needs users to be online.
-Which is inconvenient for many users.
+                        Ouroboros, Cardano’s Proof of Stake algorithm, requires users to be online, which isn't always possible for everyone.
 Ouroboros allows offline users to delegate their vote to a stake pool of their choice.
-This way, users may take part in securing the consensus algorithm and earn rewards.
+This way, users can take part in securing the consensus algorithm and earn rewards.
                     </p>
                     <p>
-                        Q2 or Q3, 2018 signals the Cardano Shelley release.
-Shelley represents a completely decentralized Cardano.
-That's when Fractalide's Cardano Stake Pool goes live.
+                        The Cardano Shelley shifts the architecture to a completely decentralized Cardano.
+It's due for release in Q3 2018.
+Fractalide's Cardano Stake Pool will then go live.
                     </p>
                 </div>
             </div>